 The active students report shows how many students have been active over time.
 The student activity is charted on a time scale, so you can explore the student activity for the last several days, weeks, months and years.
 Students are considered as active when they start or finish a course, topic, lesson or a quiz.
 For example, if a user signs in and completes a lesson, this student will be counted as active for the day.
 However, if the student only signs in and does nothing, this won’t be considered as activity.
 This report can be a good way to find how engaged your users are with the content of your learning management system.

 LearnDash course enrolments report

-The Course enrolments report can show you how many students have enrolled in your courses overtime.
+The Course enrolments report can show you how many courses have been started by the students overtime.
 This report can be used as an indication of how your LearnDash student base is growing over time.
 Similarly to the active students report, you can explore the course enrolments for the last several days, weeks, months or years.

 A course enrolment is considered when a student starts a course, however it doesn’t necessarily mean that they have completed it.
-If one student enrols in multiple courses in a day, each enrolment will be counted separately.
+If one student starts multiple courses in a day, each enrolment will be counted separately.

 LearnDash top courses report

 The top courses report shows a chart of the most popular courses based on the number of students per course.
 By default the report is generated based on the number of students that have ever enrolled in the course, regardless of whether they have completed it or not.
 However you can also filter the report by the status of the courses.
 In this way, you can see which your top completed courses are.
 Or you can see which courses have a high number of students that still have the course in progress.